cubi4/CodingChallengeHybridHeroes/react-native/README.md

 ## Tasks

-Project management has created tasks related to the app and put them on the Kanban board.
+Project management has created tasks related to the app and put them on the 'Kanban board'.
 Pick a single task and try to solve it within a reasonable amount of time (~2h).

 ---